Rohan000/University_Lab_Work/README.md

 # University_Lab_Work
-Work done as a part of Labs at Nirma University
+Work done as a part of Labs during undergraduate study